Quality care, maximum value

 This info is important, because when you use your Hospital cover:

 - Medicare pays 75% of the MBS fee

 - We pay 25% of the MBS fee.

-If a specialist charges more than the MBS fee, the Medicare and Teachers Health contributions won’t cover the full amount.
+If a specialist charges more than the MBS fee, the Medicare and Nurses & Midwives Health contributions won’t cover the full amount.
 The extra cost is known as ‘the gap’.

 Unsurprisingly, most people aren’t happy about the prospect of out-of-pocket costs, especially the eye-watering kind.
 If this includes you, it’s time to talk about the Access Gap Cover scheme.

 If you're quoted more than the MBS fee (which isn't unusual) ask the specialist if they'll treat you under Access Gap.

 If they agree, you pay either no gap at all, or a known gap which is capped at $500 per doctor per hospital episode ($800 for obstetrics).